Xu Can

-Xu Can (徐灿 (徐燦, Xú Càn); born March 9, 1994) is a Chinese professional boxer who held the WBA (Regular) featherweight title from 2019 to 2021.
-As of December 2021, Xu is rated as the world's ninth-best active featherweight by The Ring magazine, and tenth by ESPN and BoxRec.
+Xu Can (徐灿 (徐燦, Xú Càn); born March 9, 1994) is a Chinese professional boxer who held the World Boxing Association (WBA) (Regular version) featherweight title from 2019 to 2021.

 Professional career

 Early career

 Xu turned professional in 2013.
 His first 14 fights ended in decision, of which he was victorious in 12 of them.
 In his 15th fight on October 3, 2017, he recorded his first stoppage win against former WBA (Regular) super bantamweight champion Nehomar Cermeño, prevailing via seventh-round corner retirement.
 The win saw Xu capture the vacant WBA International featherweight title.

 WBA (Regular) featherweight champion

 Xu vs. Rojas

 Xu was rewarded for his twelve fight winning streak with the opportunity to challenge the reigning WBA (Regular) featherweight champion Jesús Rojas.
-The bout was scheduled for the undercard of the Jaime Munguia and Takeshi Inoue WBO super-welterweight title fight, which took place at the Toyota Center in Houston, Texas on January 26, 2019, and was broadcast by DAZN and Canal Space.
+The bout was scheduled for the undercard of the Jaime Munguia and Takeshi Inoue WBO super-welterweight title fight, which took place at the Toyota Center in Houston, Texas, on January 26, 2019, and was broadcast by DAZN and Canal Space.
 Xu won the fight, which BoxingScene dubbed an early candidate for "Fight of the Year", by unanimous decision.
 He was awarded scorecards of 116–112, 117–111 and 118–110.
 Both fighters threw a combined 2574 strikes total, with Xu landing 380 and Rojas 388 total punches.
 Xu became only the third Chinese world boxing champion, after Xiong Chaozhong and Zou Shiming.